Search

 The ability to maintain consistent write performance across various queue depths is crucial for demanding virtualization environments.
 Figure 7 shows the amount of IOPS during 4k random write operations.

-StarWind VSAN stands out with consistent performance across most queue depths, significantly outperforming S2D (workload in mirror tier) from IO depth 2 to 16.
+StarWind VSAN stands out with consistent performance across most queue depths, significantly outperforming S2D (100% of the workload in the mirror tier) from I/O queue depth 2 to 16.

-Interestingly, at queue depth 32 StarWind VSAN loses the advantage scoring 167,000 IOPS, while S2D with data in mirror tier gets traction achieving 186,000 IOPS.
+Interestingly, at queue depth 32 StarWind VSAN loses the advantage scoring 167,000 IOPS, while S2D with 100% of the data in the mirror tier gets traction achieving 186,000 IOPS.
 That’s being said, when workload is hitting both tiers, S2D is unable to show better performance figures and ends up scoring 74,900 IOPS.

 Figure 8: 4K RW (Latency)